yeshivadataanalytics/Lab-03/install-git-desktop.md

 When prompted, sign in to GitHub.com, so that you can work more effortlessly, without putting your username and password in every time.
 Now, we're ready to create our course repository.

 ## Step 4: Determine your Local Parent Directory
-Figure out where in your local computer you’d like to store the “Analytics-Programming” (or similarly named) directory that will hold assignments and other files for this class.
+Figure out where in your local computer you’d like to store the “Information Architecture” (or similarly named) directory that will hold files for the class or project.
 * Maybe you want your class folder to live inside “Documents”, or in a sub-folder, you choose somewhere else on your computer.

 ## Step 5: Create a Local Course Repository